-- Read the specified sections of the book before class. - Attend lecture and take written notes. - After lecture recopy your notes, and study the reading assignment. - Start on the homework problems early and take advantage of office hours. - Do not fall behind! - This course requires 3 hours of work (reading, doing homework, and reviewing for exams) per lecture hour; so you can expect to be devoting 22 to 25 hours per week to this class (including class lecture time).
+- Read the specified sections of the book before class. - Attend lecture and take written notes. - After lecture recopy your notes, and study the reading assignment. - Start on the homework problems early and take advantage of office hours. - Regularly devote 13 hours per week to reading, homework, exam prep, lectures and recitation. - Do not fall behind!